binipringle/crim-outline/index.md

   (second degree manslaughter)

-  But suppose prof mott said oh that’s a great idea where you try shooting so in class even though tyouve killed so every year when you did it here ill put the blindfold on you.
+  But suppose prof mott said oh that’s a great idea where you try shooting so in class even though you've killed so every year when you did it here ill put the blindfold on you.
 Could prof mott also be convicted of reckless manslaughter?
 Yes because she would still meet the requirements of the offense.

   Yes, if prof mott also has the mens rea required for the offense, she has all the elements – by being reckless and intentionally aiding prof k in the conduct, she could also